MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 ### More information about background checking

 If you have the current preview version of the Azure Information Protection client, for documents, this client continuously checks the content for matches.
-This checking is not real-time but runs periodically as a background task if the document is modified.
+This enables automatic and recommended classification for documents that are stored in SharePoint Online.

+The content checking is not real-time but runs periodically as a background task if the document is modified.
 To help preserve battery life, the checking process runs less frequently when a laptop runs on battery rather than plugged in.

 ## Next steps